TheV123/MagusArmors/README.md

 #Credits
 Kaupenjoe for his amazing tutorial series
-Plnety of Armors for not only being an amazing mod but an inspiration (https://github.com/aleganza/Plenty-Of-Armors)
+Plenty of Armors for not only being an amazing mod but an inspiration (https://github.com/aleganza/Plenty-Of-Armors)